SOLIRIS SAFETY IN NMOSD

 Alopecia 5 (5) 2 (4)

-SOLIRIS is only available through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS)1
+SOLIRIS is available only through a restricted program called ULTOMIRIS and SOLIRIS REMS

 Learn more about the risk of meningococcal infections.